Posted by Bob Brown on 22 Nov '10

 Then, why, you ask, does he keep working?

 Simon Cowell, Richard Branson, Theo Paphitis… etc etc, the list goes on, they all could stop working if they wanted to.
 They choose to continue, to make a bigger impact on their business and to keep their passion alive.
+Success is not just about money.
 People may claim it’s greed, but can you honestly say you would leave your business if you made enough money and never work again?

 If you can, we deal with exit plans too.